 a) During the period covered by this license agreement, student is highly encouraged to obtain health and accident insurance, on either an individual or group basis.

 b) The College has no insurance to cover the personal or property damage of the student.
-Therefore, the College highly recommends that the student obtain insurance, such as renter’s policy.
+Therefore, the College highly recommends that the student obtain insurance, such as a renter policy.

 Notice of eviction/removal shall be served upon the student or be posted in some suitable place upon the housing facility of the student.